 Thank you for your interest in Cleveland-Marshall College of Law!

 While admission to Cleveland-Marshall is competitive, it need not be intimidating.
 The admissions committee reviews all applications with care and sensitivity, taking into consideration academic performance, LSAT scores, work and life experience, and readiness for the rigors of legal education.
-At Cleveland-Marshall, we are committed to enrolling academically talented and diverse students.
-In doing so, we recognize and embrace that academic talent and diversity can be identified in many interesting and exciting ways.

 Thank you, again, for your interest in Cleveland-Marshall College of Law and for providing us the opportunity to work with and learn about you during the admissions process.